Tanya-garg10/AidLens/README.md

 ## ⚠️ Disclaimer

-AidLens is designed to assist understanding and decision-making.
-It does **not** replace professional medical, legal, or emergency advice.
-Users are encouraged to consult qualified professionals when required.
+AidLens is an informational support tool and does not replace professional medical, legal, or emergency advice.
+Users should consult qualified professionals when necessary.

-## 🌱 Future Scope
+## 🚀 Future Roadmap

 * Multilingual support for regional languages
-* Voice-based input for accessibility
+* Text-to-speech output for accessibility
-* Custom workflows for healthcare, education, and disaster response
+* Deeper customization for NGO workflows
-* Improved PDF and handwritten document understanding
+* Improved handling of handwritten and large PDFs

-## 💙 Why AidLens?
+## 💙 Impact

-AidLens demonstrates how advanced AI models like Gemini 3 can be used responsibly beyond chatbots—supporting clarity, accessibility, and real-world social good.
+AidLens demonstrates how advanced multimodal AI can be applied responsibly beyond chat interfaces—supporting clarity, accessibility, and real-world decision-making for social good.